jai-the-seeker/CTF-OSCP/README.md

 # CTF-OSCP cheat sheet

 This cheat sheet is to help with the commands.
 Only small explanantions are given.
-Its primary function is to be a database for copy & paste commands during CTFs or OSCP.
+Its primary purpose is to be a database for copy & paste commands during CTFs or OSCP.